 Tool #3: Value Proposition Builder™ from Futurecurve

 It is basically a six-step iterative process.
-Iterative here is really important because value proposition has to be changed according to the needs and demands of your audience.
-What you are offering right now might not be relevant to your target audience after five or ten years.
+The word "iterative" is really important because the value proposition must be changed according to the needs and demands of your audience.
+What you are offering right now might not be relevant to your target audience after five or 10 years.

 - The first step is to identify the market segment you are targeting.
 It is to these people or clients ONLY to whom you will deliver value.

 - Define value experience that your target audience will reap from your organization.
 Categorize them into good, bad, and ugly and try to discover the experiential outcome that will make your audience go “Wow!”

 - Define a mix of offerings that will satisfy the needs of your target market.

 - Now assess the benefits of your offerings.
 Most people here commit the mistake of equating features with benefits.
 Once you know the benefits, you can eliminate the cost component from the benefit and get the true value.